-2020 Evidence of Coverage for Bright Advantage (HMO) Chapter 7.
+2020 Evidence of Coverage for Bright Advantage Special Care (HMO D-SNP) Chapter 7.
 Asking us to pay our share of a bill you have received for covered medical services or drugs

-Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+• Save your receipt and send a copy to us when you ask us to pay you back.
+In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug.

-All of the examples above are types of coverage decisions.
-This means that if we deny your request for payment, you can appeal our decision.
+When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
+This is called making a "coverage decision."
+If we decide it should be covered, we will pay for our share of the cost for the service or drug.
+If we deny your request for payment, you can appeal our decision.
 Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.